 To see our upcoming offerings and review the overall DBA program course requirements, please view our anticipated course schedule.
 To assist in your program planning, you can also view all course descriptions.
 A different selection of courses are offered every term.
 Students in the DBA program register for courses according to program completion requirements and preferred electives.
 As such, not all students will complete all of the same courses.

-To request advanced standing, students can submit the Request for Advanced Standing form and upload the following mandatory documents:
+To request advanced standing, students can complete the online Request for Advanced Standing form and upload the following mandatory documents (in English, or accompanied by an official translation):

-International students should note that adding advanced standings to their program may shorten their overall program length, as there will be fewer courses to complete with UVic.
-Before submitting a request, we recommend you review the IRCC web page for post-graduation work permit (PGWP) validity and the 'Transfers between educational institutions' section for more information about how transferring courses for advanced standing may affect PGWP validity.
-View IRCC website.
+International students should note that adding advanced standing courses to their program may shorten their overall program length, as there will be fewer courses to complete with UVic.
+Before submitting a request, we recommend you review the IRCC web page for post-graduation work permit (PGWP) validity and the 'Transfers between educational institutions' section for more information about how transferring courses for advanced standing may affect PGWP validity: View IRCC website.

 UVic Dormitories: on-campus dormitories are generally limited to undergraduate and graduate students enrolled in programs through main campus, which does not include our Continuing Studies students.